Marquez Callaway Player Prop Bets for NFL Week 12 | New Orleans vs. Buffalo 11/25/2021

 Season Stats

+- Callaway has put together a 372-yard campaign so far (37.2 receiving yards per game) with six touchdowns, reeling in 25 balls on 47 targets.

-- So far this season, 15.0% of the 313 passes thrown by his team have gone Callaway's way.
+- Callaway has been the target of 47 of his team's 313 passing attempts this season, or 15.0% of the target share.

-- Callaway has seen the ball thrown his way seven times in the red zone this season, 14.0% of his team's 50 red zone pass attempts.
+- With seven targets in the red zone this season, Callaway has been on the receiving end of 14.0% of his team's 50 red zone pass attempts.

-- The Saints have called a pass in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Saints, who rank 14th in the NFL in points scored, have attempted a pass 52.2% of the time while opting for the ground attack 47.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Bills.